-These women leaders serve as teachers as well as mentors.
+These leaders serve as teachers as well as mentors.
 Students and schools report this experience as invaluable to the development of students.

-Extend the PLEN-pact
+Extend the Power of PLEN

 Other sources of PLEN support are generated by program fees and contributions by individuals, foundations and corporations.
 PLEN depends on the generosity of donors to keep its programs affordable for students.